syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Bookmarks.md

 ![](WorkingwithBookmarks_images/WorkingwithBookmarks_img2.jpeg)

-The following code snippet shows how to replace a specified bookmark content using ReplaceBookmarkContent method in Word document.
+The following code example shows how to replace a specified bookmark content by using ReplaceBookmarkContent method in Word document.

 {% highlight c# %}
 [C#]

 WordDocument document = new WordDocument("Bookmarks.docx", FormatType.Docx);

-//Create the bookmark navigator instance to access the bookmark
+//Creates the bookmark navigator instance to access the bookmark

 BookmarksNavigator bookmarkNavigator = new BookmarksNavigator(document);

-//Move to the virtual cursor before the bookmark end location of the bookmark "Northwind"
+//Moves the virtual cursor to the location before the end of the bookmark "Northwind"

 bookmarkNavigator.MoveToBookmark("Northwind");

-//Get the bookmark content
+//Gets the bookmark content

 TextBodyPart textBodyPart = bookmarkNavigator.GetBookmarkContent();